HeySkidee/practice/fuck it.md

 ## 2022: Get a job and shift to bangalore

+Ik I'll be successful, rich af and will have a great wife. just look at the next step in the dark and take that.

 I won't missout much if I stay focused for atleast 2 or 6 months

 idk and idc imma work hard.
 I have no clear idea how I want my life to look like in future but I know one thing that If I'll keep working hard on myself and give 100% in early age.
 I'll definitely live rest of my life peacefully. no regrets, no bs situations, no shitty people, no sacrifices.